-Code Risk Description Score CS1 Cuts in Government funding in part as a result of inability to demonstrate effective utilisation of staff and additional externally driven costs (e.g. COVID, Brexit, legal challenges) result in a financial shortfall reducing the overall size and capacity of the Brigade to effectively deliver BAU and LFB's 'change/transformation' agenda 20 TF1 Completion of the TDP and development of the core transformation capabilities (portfolio blueprint, risk and assurance, continuous improvement, CRMP) fail to deliver the change that the Brigade needs to make to thrive as a modern fire and rescue service leading to LFB not fulfilling our mission 20 OD1 The increasing complexity of the built environment and lack of capacity to influence Building Regulations Consultations reduces the fire safety of buildings (i.e., compartmentation, cladding) and exposes the safety of our staff, our partners, and the public 20 OD2 Failure to adequately address concerns about the Brigade's incident command framework (including training) leads to LFB being placed in special measures 20 P1 Lack of support afforded to trainees during their apprenticeships leaves trainees isolated from the Brigade and at risk from harm 20 P2 Lack of training assurance means we do not know / have evidence to support whether our people are competent or safe to effectively undertake their day to day activities 20
+Code Risk Description Score CS1 Cuts in Government funding in part as a result of inability to demonstrate effective utilisation of staff and additional externally driven costs (e.g. Covid-19, Brexit, legal challenges) result in a financial shortfall reducing the overall size and capacity of the Brigade to effectively deliver BAU and LFB's 'change/transformation' agenda 20 TF1 Completion of the TDP and development of the core transformation capabilities (portfolio blueprint, risk and assurance, continuous improvement, CRMP) fail to deliver the change that the Brigade needs to make to thrive as a modern fire and rescue service leading to LFB not fulfilling our mission 20 OD1 The increasing complexity of the built environment increases the risk to our communities and firefighters.
+This is exacerbated by legacy issues from existing building stock which reduces the fire safety of buildings (e.g., compartmentation and external wall construction) 20 P1 Lack of support afforded to trainees during their apprenticeships leaves trainees isolated from the Brigade and at risk from harm 20 P2 Lack of training assurance means we do not know / have evidence to support whether or not our people are competent or safe to effectively undertake their day to day activities 20 P3 The culture of LFB does not provide a supportive and safe environment for our people to effectively deliver on the LFC's strategic priorities 20 PS13 Lack of effective workforce co-ordination and planning (including lead in times for specialist skills), exacerbated by upcoming changes to firefighter pensions, results in an establishment and skills gap across all operational groups that negatively impacts our service delivery 20 PS16 Lack of capacity in workforce planning (spanning multiple teams) and inability to match current market pay rates, reduces LFBs ability to retain existing staff and recruit new talent, causing significant delays in filling FRS vacancies leading to an insufficient number of appropriately skilled FRS staff across multiple departments 20 OP7 The Brigade is unable to respond effectively to fires caused by alternative fuels (e.g. lithium-ion batteries, hydrogen) exposing the safety of our staff and the public as well as damage to our reputation 20 CM7 The Brigade lacks capacity and capability in areas of internal communication (corporate and managerial), leading to a risk that not all staff are being effectively informed or engaged on key messages 20